zw428/plaunch/README.md

 ![preview](https://github.com/zw428/plaunch/blob/master/ex.png?raw=true)

 `plaunch` is a minimal program launcher written in python using `pyqt5` that displays a list of programs with images next to them.

 I made this with games in mind, mostly because I have a mix of steam and non-steam games, and I'd rather not depend on steam to launch everything.
-I had been using `dmenu` to list all my games, but it became difficult to see my selection without any images.
-I also wanted to get my hands dirty with python and with some sort of application UI library.
+Nothing is stopping anyone from using this for any type of media like movies or albums/playlists, or as a program launcher.

 ## Usage